urbit/urbit.org-reloaded/content/hoonschool.md

 template = "hoonschool.html"
 +++

 Interested in developing on Urbit?
 You’ll want to learn Hoon, a functional programming language that’s custom-designed for use with Arvo, the Urbit operating system.
 We want you to learn Hoon, too.
 That’s why we’re offering Hoon School: a free, asynchronous program that’s fully supported by an instructor.
 Hoon School is offered in the form of two courses: Hoon 101 and Hoon 201.
-Classes are offered four times a year, on a quarterly basis.
-Apply here.
+Classes are offered four times a year, on a quarterly basis. [<span style="color:#4330FC">Apply here.</span>](#apply)

 Hoon 101 is a six-week, introductory-level course.
 It’s appropriate for motivated learners with no programming experience, and for those familiar with other programming languages.
 You’ll leave Hoon 101 with a strong understanding of the language’s fundamentals.
 Expect to devote four hours a week to this course.
 The next 101 class begins on Month Day.